Modelling transition phenomena of scientific coauthorship networks: The data

 In the model, a subgraph restricted in a zone will form a component by itself, if its nodes are not selected by Rule~(b).
 The distributions of component sizes are similar to those of the empirical data~(Fig.~\ref{fig8}a), which validates the reasonability of taking the zonal sizes from a power-law function.

 Authors in small research teams (no larger than the mean size of paper teams) are more likely to write papers together.
-With the growth of research-team-sizes, some authors will stop write, which causes the decreasing trend appearing in the average proportion of the largest cliques in the components with size (Fig.~\ref{fig8}b).
+With the growth of research-team-sizes, some authors will stop writing, which causes the average proportion of the largest cliques in a component decreases with the growth of component size~(Fig.~\ref{fig8}b).
 The model also captures this feature, which reinforces the reasonability of model design.

+First, the number of edges did not change much.
+On average, FD and HD reduced the number by 1.20\% and 0.17\%, respectively, while AD increased it by 0.11\%.
+Overall, the number of edges can be seen to be constant.
+This suggests that merged author nodes typically have distinct sets of coauthors.
+If two merged author identities have coauthors that are also merged due to name ambiguity, then the ties between each author and coauthor would also be merged, leading to the decrease of ties.

+Second, density showed a tendency to increase by initial-based disambiguation.
+Network densities of PGT networks increased by on average 47.52\% (FD), 14.93\% (AD), and 20.72\% (HD).
+Density has a characteristic to decrease with the network size.
+The decrease of numbers of unique authors by initialbased disambiguation seems to mostly affect the increase of densities because numbers of edges are almost constant as shown above.

+The average degree increased in all datasets (avg.
+20.23\% by FD, 7.12\% by AD, and 9.63\% by HD) with increased standard deviations.
+We can infer that merged authors were connected to others who are not their actual collaborators, contributing to the inflation of average coauthor size.

+The size of largest components also increased by on average 37.26\% by FD, 24.08\% by AD, and 30.11\% by HD, while the number of components decreased in all cases.
+As authors were merged into other identities, they attached their local networks to others, thus increasing the component size.
+Some fields showed noticeable increases which might lead to different interpretation of the coauthorship network structure.
+For example, in biology, the largest component in FD data contained 49.25\% of all authors, while the largest component of its PGT data contained 0.72\%.
+PNAS also showed the same observation.
+From the perspective of FD, the collaboration network in biology and PNAS dataset is way more inter-connected and mature than it actually is.